makrovan/ReactJS/README.md

 # ReactJS

-petproject on React
+Petproject on React with Redux and Hot Module Replacement, that uses Reddit.com REST API.

-docker run -d -p 3000:3000 makrov/react-app
+To run use 'docker run -d -p 3000:3000 makrov/react-app'

+To configure other domain, then 'http://localhost:3000', change CLIENT_ID and SECRET in package.json.